mingwei-zou/AlgorithmShowcase/README.md

 ```

 Replace the final dataset path with `Greedy Algorithm/data/1000` or `Greedy Algorithm/data/10000` to inspect larger inputs.
 If the local directory is named `Greedy-Algorithm`, use that spelling in both paths.

-*Project context:* Based on [CMPE/CISC 365 Assignment 2](Greedy%20Algorithm/A2.txt), using its supplied visualization framework.
-The algorithmic focus is the greedy strip-building routine and the interpretation of its results.

 <!-- GREEDY-ALGORITHM:CONTENT:END -->